PrimalMyst/Books/codex/lore/fundamental-trio.md

-# The Fundamental Trio - Foundational Divine Forces
+# The Primal Trio - Foundational Divine Forces

 ## Summary
-The Fundamental Trio consists of Pyrion (First Flame), Glacius (Eternal Frost), and Voltharion (Cosmic Spark) - the three foundational gods whose combined essence powers Yggdrasil's structure and enables all existence within reality instances.
-Unlike the Primal Trio, these gods do not rule realms directly but instead form the fundamental framework that makes divine influence possible.
+The Primal Trio consists of Pyrion (First Flame), Glacius (Eternal Frost), and Voltharion (Cosmic Spark) - the three foundational gods whose combined essence powers Yggdrasil's structure and enables all existence within reality instances.
+Unlike the Sovereign Trio, these gods do not rule realms directly but instead form the fundamental framework that makes divine influence possible.

 ## Divine Hierarchy